260 Waymouth Street, Adelaide, South AustraliaSA 5000

 How do I become a bike mechanic?

-While we're waiting for formalised training, the most crucial step is to get your foot in the door at a bike shop.
+Currently, the main step to becoming a bike mechanic is to get your foot in the door at a bike shop.

 You’ll have the best shot of getting employed if you: